PintolabMSSM/isoPropeller-annotate/README.md

 An additional output file is generated with isoform-level classification information named `{prefix}_reference_refined.txt` , containing the following columns:

 - transcript_id : The transcript ID
-- status: The isoform status as classified by NIAP
+- status: The isoform status as classified by isoPropeller
-- niap_structural_category: The isform structural category
+- isoPropeller_structural_category: The isform structural category
-- niap_structural_subcategory: The isoform structural subcategory
+- isoPropeller_structural_subcategory: The isoform structural subcategory

 ### 10_nmd_poison_exons
 This task identifies isoforms that are likely targets for nonsense-mediated decay (NMD) as well as poison exons.
 Poison exons are naturally occurring, highly conserved alternative exons that contain a premature termination codon.
 Inclusion of a poison exon in a transcript targets the transcript for NMD, decreasing the amount of protein produced.